 Science and Technology

 Technology comes from the Greek word techne.
-Techne is the name for activities and skill of the craftsman (today manufacturing), as well as arts of the mind and fine arts.
-Techne belongs to bringing forth, to make things.
+Techne is the name for the activities and skill of the craftsman as well as arts of the mind and fine arts.
+Associated with techne is the idea of bringing forth or making things.
+Today this idea extends to manufacturing.

-It can be defined as the collection of tools, including machinery, modifications, arrangements and procedures used by humans.
+For my purposes here, techne can be defined as the collection of tools - including machinery - modifications, arrangements and procedures used by humans.

-Technology through science alters the way man relates with his natural environment, given that man is at the mercy of his environment there was a sense of urgency to find a way to control some aspects of the environment, to enhance the survival chances of the human species.
+Technology alters the way humans relate with their environment.
+It offers a means of controlling some aspects of the environment and this enhances the survival of the human species.

 Technology broadly can be described as applied science or the practical application of knowledge, so it is the point where science comes alive.
-For instance, after research is done to find active natural ingredients that can inhibit the spread of a certain bacteria in the body, this active ingredient is then synthesized in the laboratory so it can be mass produced for greater good and also for profit, the whole process is underpinned by science.
+For instance, after research is done to find active natural ingredients that can inhibit the spread of a certain bacteria in the body, this active ingredient is then synthesized in the laboratory so it can be mass produced for greater good and also for profit.
+The whole process is underpinned by science.
 So we can see that science enhances lives and also provides personal benefit to the custodian of certain knowledge.

 Consequences of Technology

 As well as bringing enhanced quality of life and standard of living, technology has its negative side.
 We are all too aware of the effects of nuclear weapons detonated in any geographical area.
 Nuclear power plants, and their spent uranium rods disposal problem.
 The rate of death from obesity primarily caused by engineered foods.
-Technology creates power that can sometimes be misused, the Nazi economy was highly mechanized and efficient, but it was effective in enabling its masters to commit unspeakable atrocities.
+Technology creates power that can sometimes be misused: the Nazi economy was highly mechanized and efficient, but it was effective in enabling its masters to commit unspeakable atrocities.

 There is also the risk that comes with over reliance of technology, despite the fact that some of today’s shiny technology only offers incremental benefits, like ubiquitous Smartphone and their endless supply of games that leaves you struggling to justify the amount of time spent on them.
 It is not all bad we do have very advanced research like stem cell research that promises better medical care for humanity.